CausalML/interventions-disparate-impact-responders/README.md

 Assessing Disparate Impacts of Personalized Interventions: Identifiability and Bounds

 Code to be better documented and made more runnable.
-Contact Angela at az434@cornell.edu
+Contact Angela at az434@cornell.edu for any questions or issues.

 #### Data for Behaghel et al. case study